SAML-Toolkits/python-saml/README.md

         // Indicates a requirement for the AttributeStatement element "wantAttributeStatement": true,

+        // Rejects SAML responses with a InResponseTo attribute when request_id
+        // not provided in the process_response method that later call the
+        // response is_valid method with that parameter.
+        "rejectUnsolicitedResponsesWithInResponseTo": false,

         // Authentication context.
         // Set to false and no AuthContext will be sent in the AuthNRequest,
         // Set true or don't present this parameter and you will get an AuthContext 'exact' 'urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport'